Economic Freedom Fighters: Foundation and early history

-Actions
+Recent actions and activities

 On 6 August 2015, the EFF announced that it has secured a Constitutional Court case for its "#PayBackTheMoney" campaign against Jacob Zuma.
 The case was heard on 9 February 2016.
 The judgement was released by Chief Justice Mogoeng Mogoeng and stated that the then-President had violated the Constitution of South Africa, along with the Speaker of the National Assembly Baleka Mbete.
 The President was given 60 days to fulfill the requirements of the Public Protector Thuli Madonsela.

 On 27 February 2018, the EFF tabled a motion in the National Assembly to amend the Constitution so as to allow for the expropriation of land without compensation.
 The motion, brought by the EFF leader Julius Malema, was adopted with a vote of 241 in support, and 83 against.
-The only parties who did not support the motion were the Democratic Alliance, Freedom Front Plus, COPE and the ACDP.
+The only parties who did not support the motion were the Democratic Alliance, Freedom Front Plus, Congress of the People and the ACDP.
 Land expropriation is one of the EFF's seven cardinal pillars.

-In 2018, the party's student wing, the EFF Student Command won many universities across the country.
-The red berets defeated the ANC-aligned South African Students Congress (SASCO) at the Durban University of Technology, the University of Zululand and Mangosuthu University of Technology.
-They also won in Cape Town, the District Six, Mowbray and Bellville Cape Peninsula University of Technology (CPUT) campuses with landslide victories, meaning they now are in charge of the institution's SRC.
+In 2018, the party's student wing, the EFF Student Command came in first at several Student Representative Council elections, defeating the African National Congress (ANC)-aligned South African Students Congress (SASCO) at the Durban University of Technology, the University of Zululand and Mangosuthu University of Technology.
+They also won in Cape Town, the District Six, Mowbray and Bellville Cape Peninsula University of Technology (CPUT) campuses with landslide victories.
 They also won the University of Cape Town.
 Peter Keetse, president of the EFFSC, said the win was a warning shot for what was going to happen in 2019 national general elections.
-He said the youth were the influencers of the future, "therefore, this is an indication of what is to follow".
+He said the youth were the influencers of the future: "this is an indication of what is to follow".

+In March 2023, the party attempted to organise a national shutdown in protest of loadshedding and calling for South African President Cyril Ramaphosa to step down.
+The shutdown was widely reported as ineffective and involved a number of instances of fake news spread by party supporters.

+In June 2024, the EFF refused to join the ANC-led Government of National Unity (GNU), because of the Democratic Alliance (DA) and Freedom Front Plus (FF+) participation in the coalition.

+In August 2024, EFF deputy president Floyd Shivambu left the party and joined former president Jacob Zuma’s uMkhonto weSizwe (MK) party.

 Ideology and policies

-In 2016, after local elections in South Africa, the EFF has suggested that they will back the Democratic Alliance in hung-metro areas, but would not be entering into a coalition with any political party in South Africa.

-The EFF was the only parliamentary party that opposed the 2018 political party funding bill; a funding transparency law that requires political parties to publish who they receive funding from.

-Ideology
+Marxist ideology

-The EFF "draws inspiration from the broad Marxist–Leninist tradition and Fanonian schools of thought in their analyses of the state, imperialism, culture and class contradictions in every society", according to its constitution.
-The EFF states that it takes inspiration from Burkinabe President Thomas Sankara in terms of both style and Marxist ideology.
+According to its constitution, the EFF "draws inspiration from the broad Marxist–Leninist tradition and Fanonian schools of thought in their analyses of the state, imperialism, culture and class contradictions in every society".
+The EFF states that it takes inspiration from Burkinabé President Thomas Sankara in terms of both style and Marxist ideology.
 Prominent EFF member Jackie Shandu declared the party a "proudly Sankarist formation".

+The party’s Seven Cardinal Pillars were first articulated in its Founding Manifesto (2013) and remain central to the party's political agenda and included in its constitution.
+They are: